 As its principal activity, AIU writes non-life insurance business throughout Europe and the United States.
-Its primary lines of business during 2020 were Medical Malpractice, Commercial Credit, Warranty, Payment Protection Insurance, Mortgage and Accident and Health.
-AIU has branches in France, Italy and I Sweden.
-On 1st January 2021 the Company sold a wholly-owned Swedish subsidiary, AmTrust Nordic AB, to a fellow group company, AMT Intermediaries Limited.
+Its primary lines of business during 2021 were mortgage, commercial credit, warranty, payment and income protection insurance, accident and health, medical malpractice (now in runoff), professional liability and property.
+AIU has branches in France, Italy and Sweden.
+On 8 March 2021, the Company sold a wholly-owned Swedish subsidiary, AmTrust Nordic AB, to a fellow group company, AMT Intermediaries Limited.
 AmTrust Nordic AB continues to act as a general agent and is considered to be a branch of AIU as defined under the European Union (Insurance and Reinsurance) Regulations 2015.